dfyz/ctf-writeups/hxp-2020/security scanner/README.md

 This is git!
 Redirecting it back to memcached and shutting down Sent a message of length 138
-Laying low for 5 seconds so that the git client doesn't reconnect to us
+Laying low for 5 seconds so that the git client doesn't reconnect to us Welcome to FakeGIT
 ```

 P.S.
 Some of the minor details were omitted for clarity in this writeup:
   * the memcached instance was shared between the teams during the CTF, so the security scanner prepends a "sandbox ID" at the beginning of memcached keys.
-  The sandox ID is different for each team and is stored in the PHP session;
+  The sandbox ID is different for each team and is stored in the PHP session;
   * with the sandbox ID in place, `;/readflag` is actually too long to fit in the TLS session id and has to be shortened to `;/r*` (we're lucky that there are no other binaries starting with `r` in `/`).
+  *